DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 ###Social reading platforms

 Social reading, a combination of social networking and reading ebooks, is a relatively new phenomenon with much potential for future developments.
-A detailed discussion of the topic would lead us beyond the scope of this Toolkit; however, publishers working on e-publications are advised to keep an eye on developments in social reading.
+A detailed discussion of the topic would lead us beyond the scope of this Toolkit; however, publishers working on electronic publications are advised to keep an eye on developments in social reading.

 Examples of social reading platforms: